-Put the pumpkin slices in a large baking dish and cook at 350 for 45 minutes to an hour until a fork easily slides into the pumpkin.
+Put the pumpkin slices in a large baking dish and cook at 350°F for 45 minutes to an hour until a fork easily slides into the pumpkin.

-Combine the powdered nuts with the melted butter and maple syrup.
+Combine the powdered nuts with the melted butter and 2 tablespoons of maple syrup.
 Mix well and then press the nut mixture into the bottom of a pie pan.
 Set aside.

 After the pumpkin is thoroughly cooked, let it cool until you can easily handle it.
 Separate the pumpkin meat from the outer peel.

-Measure out 2 cups of pumpkin and add it to the rest of the ingredients.
+Measure out 2 cups of pumpkin and add the eggs, sour cream, 1/2 cup of honey or maple syrup, cinnamon, nutmeg, cloves, and vanilla.

 Using a food processor, hand mixer or your own biceps, mix all the ingredients together thoroughly.